Mapping analytic surgery to homology, higher rho numbers and metrics of positive scalar curvature: Introduction

 Put it differently,

-which expresses the delocalized eta invariant of Lott as a rho-number obtained from the general rho class $\rho (\widetilde{D})$.
+which expresses the delocalized eta invariant of Lott as a rho number obtained from the general rho class $\rho (\widetilde{D})$.
 This result is also discussed in \cite{ChenWangXieYu}.

-Predecessors of our work are \cite{HigsonRoe4}, where the relative eta invariants of Atiyah-Patodi-Singer associated to a virtual representation of $\Gamma$ of dimension $0$ are identified as pairings of $\mathcal{S}^\Gamma_*(\tilde M)$ with a trace, i.e.~a cyclic cohomology class of degree $0$.
-For recent results on the Atiyah-Patodi-Singer rho invariant see \cite{AAS1, AAS2}.
-Similarly, \cite{BenameurRoy} identifies the Cheeger-Gromov $L^2$-rho invariant as a pairing of $\mathcal{S}^\Gamma_*(\tilde M)$ with a trace (the difference of the canonical $L^2$-trace and the trivial representation), i.e.~a cyclic cocycle of degree $0$.
+Predecessors of our work are \cite{HigsonRoe4}, where the relative eta invariants $\rho_{\alpha-\beta} (D)$ of Atiyah-Patodi-Singer associated to a virtual representation of $\Gamma$ of dimension $0$ are obtained as pairings of the rho class in $\SG^\Gamma_*(\tM)$ with a trace, i.e.~a cyclic cohomology class of degree $0$.
+For recent interesting results on the Atiyah-Patodi-Singer rho invariant see \cite{AAS1, AAS2}.
+Similarly, \cite{BenameurRoy} identifies the Cheeger-Gromov $L^2$-rho invariant $\rho_{(2)}(\widetilde{D})$ through a pairing of the rho class in $\SG^\Gamma_*(\tM)$ with a trace (the difference of the canonical $L^2$-trace and the trivial representation), i.e.~a cyclic cocycle of degree $0$.

 These cocycles a priori are defined for a version of the Higson-Roe sequence where one uses a slightly larger completion of $\complexs\Gamma$ than $C^*_{red}\Gamma$.
 The maximal completion $C^*_{max}\Gamma$ can of course also be used.
 For groups where the canonical map $C^*_{max}\Gamma\to C^*_{red}\Gamma$ induces an isomorphism in K-theory, this fits directly in the context of our paper and is a very special case (with cocycles of degree $0$ which are defined on the whole $C^*$-algebra instead of a smooth subalgebra).